 As a Public Authority, MLKDC is committed to openness and transparency through compliance with the Freedom of Information Act 2000.
 MLKDC has an explicit control system to meet its responsibility under Freedom of Information.
 The control system has been established to ensure appropriate handling of data and information used for operational and reporting purposes.

-In 2019-20 MLKDC received one Freedom of Information request and responded to it within the 20 day deadline.
+In 2021-22 MLKDC received two (2020-21: four) Freedom of Information request and responded to them within the 20 day deadline.